physionetchallenges/physionetchallenges.github.io/2020/index.md

 The baseline classifiers are simple logistic regression models.
 The Python classifier uses statistical moments of RR intervals computed using [Python Online and Offline ECG QRS Detector](https://github.com/c-labpl/qrs_detector) based on the Pan-Tomkins algorithm and demographic data taken directly from the WFDB header file (the `.hea` file) as predictors The Matlab classifier uses the [PhysioNet Cardiovascular Signal Toolbox](https://github.com/cliffordlab/PhysioNet-Cardiovascular-Signal-Toolbox) and [ECGKit](https://github.com/marianux/ecg-kit) to compute [global electrical heterogeneity (GEH)](https://github.com/Tereshchenkolab/Global-Electrical-Heterogeneity) from [XYZ](https://github.com/Tereshchenkolab/Origin) median beats and demographic data taken directly from the WFDB header file (the `.hea` file) as predictors.

 Please use the code for these baseline models as a template for your submissions.
-We will share additional details about submission process soon.
+Please see the [submissions instructions](https://physionetchallenges.github.io/2020/submissions.html) for detailed information about how to submit a successful Challenge entry

 For the first time in any public competition, we will require code both for your trained model and for training your model.
 If we cannot reproduce your model from the training code, then you will not be eligible for ranking or a prize.